 Improved fuel utilization As well as storing more glycogen, long runs improve the ability of the body to use fat as a fuel source.
 This means a smaller percentage of energy will be coming from stored carbohydrates, making this limited supply last longer.
 Even the leanest runners have a near unlimited amount of fat to use while running.

-More slowtwitch fibers Generally muscle fibers are defined as Type I or Type II.
+Muscle fibers Generally muscle fibers are defined as Type I or Type II.
 For endurance athletes, Type I (slowtwitch) fibers are preferred.
 These fibers fire slower than their Type II counterparts, and are able to be worked longer before fatigue sets in.
 Slowtwitch fibers are also more efficient at using oxygen to generate fuel.
+Long runs, especially with a speed progression at the end, help strengthen the fibers and how well they function.

 Increase capillaries around muscle fibers Capillaries are the smallest of the body's blood vessels.
 So thin in fact, that blood cells can only pass through them single file!
 Capillaries enable the exchange of H2O, CO2, O2, along with nutrients, fuel, and waste between the blood and the surrounding tissue.
 Long runs will increase the number of capillaries that surround muscle fibers.
 Research has shown that trained athletes can have 25% more capillaries per mm2 than their untrained peers.
 However other research has shown that after only a 20 week endurance training program, those who are untrained can increase their capillary density by 25% as well.

 Increase mitochondria density Endurance training increases the size and quantity of mitochondria in muscle fibers.
 Along with larger mitochondria, endurance training improves the activity of the enzymes in the mitochondria that produce aerobic (with oxygen) energy.
 The more mitochondria you have, the more efficiently you produce aerobic energy.
 It has been shown in mice that mitochondrial factors were a more reliable predictor of endurance than VO2 max.
 Research points to lower intensity training, like long runs, to increase mitochondria in slowtwitch muscle fibers.